When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 This condition shows that the effective threshold adapts to the number of available drivers.
 When more drivers are available, the algorithm dispatches sooner (lower effective threshold), preventing excessive idle time.
 When fewer drivers are available, the algorithm waits longer to accumulate orders for better routing efficiency.

+The calibrated value of $\alpha$ in this delivery implementation reflects the empirical normalization of $W$ and $M$.
+It should not be confused with the robust calibration $\alpha=1$ in Theorem~\ref{thm:main}.

-Algorithm~\ref{alg:CBM} presents the complete pseudocode for the adapted CB algorithm.
+Algorithm~\ref{alg:CBM} presents the complete pseudocode for the delivery implementation of CB.
 The algorithm operates in discrete time steps of $\Delta t = 1$ minute, evaluating the dispatch decision at each step.

-Lines 1--3 initialize the system state: the current time $t$, the set of dispatch timestamps $\mathcal{D}$, the waiting time counter $W$, and the order and driver pools $\mathcal{I}$ and $\mathcal{K}$.
-The main loop (Lines 4--16) processes each time step.
-At each step, the algorithm first updates the pools with newly arrived orders and drivers (Lines 6--7).
-If either pool is empty, dispatch is infeasible and the algorithm continues to the next time step (Lines 8--9).
-Otherwise, the waiting time counter increments (Line 10), and the algorithm computes the current matching cost by solving the VRP formulation (Line 11).
-The cost-balancing condition is then evaluated (Line 12).
-If the condition is satisfied, a dispatch is triggered: the current time is recorded, the pools are cleared, and the waiting counter resets (Lines 13--15).
+The algorithm initializes the system state: the current time $t$, the set of dispatch timestamps $\mathcal{D}$, the elapsed holding-time counter $\omega$, and the order and driver pools $\mathcal{I}$ and $\mathcal{K}$.
+The main loop processes each time step.
+At each step, the algorithm first updates the pools with newly arrived orders and drivers.
+If either pool is empty, dispatch is infeasible and the algorithm continues to the next time step.
+This convention treats periods with no feasible dispatch as outside the discretionary batching decision captured by the CB trigger.
+When both pending orders and available drivers are present, the elapsed holding-time counter measures the controllable dispatch-holding time.
+The accumulated waiting cost $W=|\mathcal{K}|\omega$ is then updated, and the current matching cost is computed by solving the VRP formulation.
+The cost-balancing condition is then evaluated.
+If the condition is satisfied, a dispatch is triggered: the current time is recorded, the pools are cleared, and the elapsed holding-time counter resets.
 After processing all time steps, the algorithm returns the sequence of dispatch timestamps.